PCC Community Wellness Center West Town Family Health Center

 PCC Community Wellness Center West Town Family Health Center - Chicago, IL

-Pcc Community Wellness Center West Town Family Health Center is an addiction and mental health treatment center located at 1044 North Mozart Street, Suite 100 in the 60622 zip code in Chicago, IL.
+Pcc Community Wellness Center West Town Family Health Center is a mental health and addiction rehab center located at 1044 North Mozart Street, Suite 100 in the 60622 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Pcc Community Wellness Center West Town Family Health Center provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Pcc Community Wellness Center West Town Family Health Center include CBT, trauma counseling and substance use counseling approach.
-Pcc Community Wellness Center West Town Family Health Center provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
-Other addiction treatment offered includes general addiction disorder treatment.
+Pcc Community Wellness Center West Town Family Health Center provides buprenorphine maintenance, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Pcc Community Wellness Center West Town Family Health Center include anger management, cognitive behavioral therapy and brief intervention services.
+Pcc Community Wellness Center West Town Family Health Center provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 1044 North Mozart Street, Suite 100, Chicago, IL 60622